author photo

 CFPB's section 1033 compliance timeline is structured to allow financial institutions time to adapt.
 The CFPB recently finalized the rule, with several changes to its phased implementation.
 Larger institutions will have earlier compliance deadlines, while smaller institutions will have additional time to meet the requirements.
 See the chart below to determine your timeline.

-Section 1033 - Open Banking Compliance Timeline
+CFPB Open Banking Timeline

 We at Sensedia recommend that all financial institutions begin preparations immediately.
 Begin by evaluating the current infrastructure and the necessary investments needed to meet compliance deadlines, then identify and implement these changes in a cost-effective, adaptive manner.